pier-robot/euled-up/Week_4_String_Processing/README.md

 * Do not use lists in the above problems.
 * Do not use arithmetic operators in the above problems.
 (So no ++ or i += 1!).

-"Just for Jim" (a seperate problem to choose from if you want something bigger):
+"Just for Jim" (a separate problem to choose from if you want something bigger):
 * Implement one or more edit distance algorithms as described here: https://en.wikipedia.org/wiki/Edit_distance

 We like this one because it covers: